ashukumar2001/devfolio/README.md

 # devfolio
-devfolio is portfolio website template for developers to show there skills and projects and about.
+devfolio is portfolio website template for developers to show there skills, projects and about.

 ## Features